RediSearch/RediSearch/docs/commands/ft.explaincli.md

 @return

-String Response.
-A string representing the execution plan (see above example).
+@array-reply with a string represention the execution plan.

 @examples